 This course explores the tax advantages of owning real property, acquisitions, operations, sales and exchanges, conversions and abandonments, aspects of financing, leasing, and forms of entity ownership of property.
-Prerequisites: Characterization of Income & Expenditures or Federal Income Taxation; Recommended: Corporate Taxation.
+Prerequisites: Characterization of Income & Expenditures; Corporate Taxation.
 (Offered through the LLM in Taxation Program.
 JD students seeking to enroll must obtain the approval of the program director.)